 If you’re a big credit card spender, this credit card might be the one for you.
 It’s designed for those who spend $50,000 or more per year on their card.
 But it offers 3% cash back the first year on all purchases, and 2.5% cash back per year after that.
 The card has a $99 annual fee, but that’s waived the first year.
 In short, you won’t find better cash back than this card.

-This card is another great unlimited cash back rewards card.
+The Wells Fargo Cash Wise Visa Card is another great unlimited cash back rewards card.
 It offers 1.5% cash back on all rewards and no annual fee.
-Plus, if you spend $1,000 in the first three months of purchase, you’ll get a $200 cash back bonus.
-Like the Chase Freedom Unlimited, this one offers a 0% introductory APR on purchases and balance transfers, but only for the first twelve months of card ownership.
+Plus, if you spend $500 in the first three months of purchase, you’ll get a $150 cash back bonus.

 Citi Double Cash

 If you need some incentive to pay back those home improvement purchases in a timely fashion, check out the Citi Double Cash.
 This card offers 1% cash back at the time of your purchase, and another 1% cash back when you pay off those purchases.
 The total of 2% cash back on every purchase puts this card in a slightly higher rewards category than the other cards on this list.
 If you plan to pay off your purchases right away, this no annual fee card is a great option.